esyede/rakit/packages/docs/data/auth/usage.md

 ## Remember Me

-The "Remember Me" feature allows users to stay logged in even after closing the browser.
-The cookie will be stored for 5 years.
+"Remember Me" keeps a visitor logged in after the browser closes, through a cookie that lives five years.

 The cookie carries a token that is also stored in the user's `remember_token` column, so the user table needs one: